Florida’s Reopening Party Season Is Already a COVID-19 Fiasco

 “This half-assed reopening does more damage than good,” Yousef conceded, when thinking back on his outing.
 “If one person has it and it spreads again, it ruins it for people who have to work for a living.
 It’s easy for government officials to make decisions that impact everybody because they are still getting their direct deposit every two weeks.”

-Florida was one of more than a dozen states on Monday with upward trends for daily case counts of the virus, with more than 100,000 confirmed cumulative cases and 3,266 deaths.
-Miami-Dade County, which had the highest number of infections on Monday, had 710 new cases overnight.
+Florida was one of more than a dozen states Monday with upward trends for daily case counts of the virus, with more than 100,000 confirmed cumulative cases and 3,266 deaths.
+Miami-Dade County, which had the highest number of infections Monday, had 710 new cases overnight.
 Sunday was the 19th consecutive day that the tally of new positive test results for the novel coronavirus exceeded 1,000 across the entire state, according to The Tampa Bay Times.
 In a spectacular 10-day stretch, cases on the radar of the state’s health department more than doubled, the paper found.

-“The quarantine was working initially, but we’re seeing now a significant spike,” said Dr. Leonardo Alonso, an emergency room physician in Jacksonville who has been treating COVID-19 patients.
+“The quarantine was working initially, but we’re seeing now a significant spike,” said Leonardo Alonso, an emergency-room physician in Jacksonville who has been treating COVID-19 patients.
 “I’ve seen more cases across all age groups.”
 On Monday, the city’s fire chief said 66 firefighters and 13 lifeguards were not working because they had entered coronavirus quarantine after co-workers tested positive, as the Times-Union reported.

 “The younger you are, the less likely that you’re going to get hospitalized, but it doesn’t guarantee you won’t,” said Alonso.
 “They’re playing the odds, and the odds are in their favor, but there are young people who have died from this.
 It can be severe and long-term.”

 It speaks to how much the numbers have shifted that New York Gov. Andrew Cuomo on Thursday mulled quarantining travelers from Florida to New York after—just months earlier—DeSantis required New Yorkers who traveled to Florida to quarantine.
-In reference to Cuomo’s heavily criticized response to nursing home outbreaks, DeSantis quipped on Saturday: “I would just ask if that’s done just please do not quarantine any Floridians in the nursing homes in New York.”
+In reference to Cuomo’s heavily criticized response to nursing-home outbreaks, DeSantis quipped on Saturday: “I would just ask if that’s done just please do not quarantine any Floridians in the nursing homes in New York.”

-Then, in a press release on Sunday, the Florida Department of Health said that 17 residents had died from the virus in Broward, Dade, Highlands, Indian River, Pinellas, and Seminole counties.
-More than half of Florida’s COVID-19 deaths have been linked to long-term care facilities, and like the governor’s office, the Health Department did not respond to a request for comment from The Daily Beast on Monday.
+Then, in a press release Sunday, the Florida Department of Health said 17 residents had died from the virus in Broward, Dade, Highlands, Indian River, Pinellas, and Seminole counties.
+More than half of Florida’s COVID-19 deaths have been linked to long-term-care facilities, and like the governor’s office, the Health Department did not respond to a request for comment from The Daily Beast on Monday.

 Projections from The PolicyLab last week showed that “Florida has all the makings of the next large epicenter” and that “the risk there is the worst it has ever been” since the pandemic began.
 “Miami and Florida’s southeastern counties now join the Tampa/Fort Myers area and Orlando for a fairly widespread transmission event that we forecast will continue throughout the state,” said the lab, in a blog post.
 On Monday, players on the Orlando Pride soccer team tested positive, sabotaging their participation in the National Women’s Soccer League Challenge Cup.
 According to the Orlando Sentinel, some players were believed to have gone out to a bar in recent days.